Samba (2014 film)

 Samba is a 2014 French comedy-drama film co-written and directed by Éric Toledano and Olivier Nakache.
-It is their second collaboration with actor Omar Sy following The Intouchables (2012).

 The film premiered at the Toronto International Film Festival on 7 September 2014.
 It was released theatrically in France on 15 October 2014, and received a limited theatrical release in the United States on 24 July 2015.

 Premise

 Samba Cissé, a migrant from Senegal to France, works as a dish washer in a hotel.
 After a bureaucratic slip-up lands him in detention, he is ordered to leave France.
 With the help of a businesswoman, he fights to stay in France.